woocommerce/woocommerce/readme.txt

 * Dev - Included bourbon for scss mixins.
 * Dev - Decoupled the order summary and payments area.
 Both are updated independently via ajax fragments and can be moved around via actions.
 TEMPLATES OVERRIDING THESE TEMPLATES WILL NEED TO UPDATE THEIR FILES.
 * Dev - Moved WC_Cart::get_cart_from_session() and dependencies to a later hook (was init, now wp_loaded).
+* Dev - Migrated away from CHOSEN to SELECT2.
+Chosen is still registered in case 3rd parties try to enqueue.
 * Localisation - Add Ukrainian currency and symbol.

 = 2.2.5 - 07/10/2014 =